GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/03_scaling_up.md

 ### Defining high-performance computing

-The simplest way of defining high-performance computing is by saying that it is the using of high-performance computers.
-However, this leads to our next question.
+The simplest way of defining high-performance computing is by saying that it is the using of high-performance computers (HPC).
+However, this leads to our next question what is a HPC .

 >>A high-performance computer is a network of computers in a cluster that typically share a common purpose and are used to accomplish tasks that might otherwise be too big for any one computer.